Ben Bishop: St. Louis Blues (2008–2012)

-Bishop was drafted by the St. Louis Blues in the third round of the 2005 NHL Entry Draft, 85th overall, and became one of their top prospects.
+Bishop was drafted by the St. Louis Blues in the third round of the 2005 NHL entry draft, 85th overall, and became one of their top prospects.
 On March 11, 2008, it was announced he had signed with the Blues, where he would play the remainder of the season for their American Hockey League (AHL) affiliate, the Peoria Rivermen.
 In five games with Peoria, he posted a 2.39 GAA and received a fighting major in his second career game.

 On October 19, 2008, it was announced Bishop was recalled from Peoria to join the Blues.
 On October 24, he made his NHL debut, coming off the bench in relief of the injured Manny Legace to start the second period, giving up two goals over the final 40 minutes in a 4–0 loss to the Los Angeles Kings.
-Bishop ultimately appeared in six games with the Blues in 2008–09 and was the back-up goaltender for all four of the team's playoff games that season.
+Bishop ultimately appeared in six games with the Blues in 2008–09 and was the back-up goaltender for all four of the team's playoff games that season in the first round sweep at the hands of the Vancouver Canucks.

 After starting goaltender Jaroslav Halák was injured in the 2010–11 season, Bishop was called up from Peoria.
 In his third game played of the season, he would record his first NHL shutout, which came against the Edmonton Oilers at Rexall Place on February 25, 2011, stopping all 39 shots in a 5–0 win.

 On July 5, 2011, Bishop signed a one-year contract with the Blues.